GoogleCloudPlatform/prometheus-engine/cmd/frontend/README.md

 # Frontend

+> NOTE: Consider using [datasource-syncer](../datasource-syncer) for Grafana integration.

 The frontend binary is a thin query frontend for Google Cloud Managed Service for Prometheus (GMP) that looks and feels like a regular Prometheus server.
 It primarily serves as a target URL for a Prometheus datasource in Grafana